Rex Brown: Personal life

-Playing style and equipment
+Playing style

 Brown was a jazz bassist and was offered a scholarship by the University of North Texas, but declined.
-He often plays with a pick.
+He often plays with a pick, and tapes up the tips of the fingers on his fretting hand to avoid skin wearing down due to his use of slides.

 Brown was notable for often contributing walking basslines underneath Dimebag Darrell's guitar solos.
-Standout tracks include "Floods", "Walk", "5 Minutes Alone", "Throes of Rejection", "Cowboys from Hell", "Living Through Me (Hells' Wrath)", "I Can't Hide", "Use My Third Arm", "Where You Come From", "This Love", "I'm Broken", among others.
+Standout tracks include "Floods", "Walk", "5 Minutes Alone", "Throes of Rejection", "Cowboys from Hell", "Living Through Me (Hells' Wrath)", "I Can't Hide", "Use My Third Arm", "Where You Come From", "This Love", and "I'm Broken", among others.